Validity and Entailment in Modal and Propositional Dependence Logics: Validity and Entailment in Modal and Quantified Propositional Independence Logics

-It is straightforward to check that the described algorithm returns true iff $\{\phi_1, \ldots ,\phi_{n-1}\}\models \phi_n$.
-Also, notice that the universally guessed team $X$ has possibly exponential size, and the algorithm alternates once from universal to existential state.
-Since $\texttt{MC}(X,\phi)$ and $\texttt{MC$^*$}(X,\phi)$ both run in time $f(|X|)g(|\phi |)$, for some polynomial function $f$ and an exponential function $g$, it follows that the procedure is in $\PiE{2}$. \end{proof} For the lower bound, we apply the fact that dependence atoms as well as inclusion atoms can be defined in independence logic.
-A translation for inclusion atoms can be given as follows. \begin{thm}[\cite{galliani12}] The inclusion atom $\tuple p\sub \tuple q$ is equivalent to
+For the lower bound, we apply the fact that dependence atoms as well as inclusion atoms can be defined in independence logic.
+A translation for inclusion atoms can be given as follows. \begin{thmC}[\cite{galliani12}] The inclusion atom $\tuple p\sub \tuple q$ is equivalent to

-\end{thm} The above theorem was shown in the first-order inclusion and independence logic setting but can be applied to the quantified propositional setting too since $\phi$ and $\tuple p \sub \tuple q$ are satisfied by a binary team $X$ in the quantified propositional setting iff they are satisfied by $X$ and the structure $\{0,1\}$ in the first-order setting.
+\end{thmC} The above theorem was shown in the first-order inclusion and independence logic setting but can be applied to the quantified propositional setting too since $\phi$ and $\tuple p \sub \tuple q$ are satisfied by a binary team $X$ in the quantified propositional setting iff they are satisfied by $X$ and the structure $\{0,1\}$ in the first-order setting.
 The lower bound can be now shown by a reduction from $\TRUE(\Pi_2\text{-}\ADQBF)$ to validity of quantified propositional logic extended with dependence and inclusion atoms.

 \begin{restatable}{lem}{akasi} The validity problem for $\QPLInd$ is $\coNEXPTIME^{\NP}$-hard. \end{restatable} \begin{proof} We reduce from $\TRUE(\Pi_2\text{-}\ADQBF)$ which is $\coNEXPTIME^{\NP}$-hard by Theorem \ref{thm:odd-k-dqbf-hardness}.
 Let $(\phi,\calC)$ be an instance of $\Pi_2\text{-}\ADQBF$.
 Then $\phi$ is of the form